 Just pour the water in the top and let it filter down.

-The best name brand in this market is the Berkey Water Filter.
+The best name brand in this market is this Berkey Water Filter that you can get on Amazon.
+Itʻs what I used during my earlier days on the homestead.
 These filters are able to eliminate 99.99% of any harmful bacteria that may be in the water as well as particulates.
 They are easy to setup and require no power to operate.

 There are some downsides to this system though.
 You have to regularly fill them with water that needs to get filtered.
 This can be difficult because they are designed to be paced on the countertop, which can make the top of the unit so high that you would need a stool to reach the top.